-The design of this banjo honors the musical tradition of the early 20th century.
+The design of this instrument honors the musical tradition of the early 20th century.
 It’s a high-gloss model with a rich wood finish.
 All the hardware is chrome-plated and sturdy.

 While the bridge is maple, the fingerboard is rosewood.
-It’s a closed-back banjo with a mahogany resonator.
+It’s a closed-back unit with a mahogany resonator.

-Despite the modest price, every component of this banjo is precisely constructed.
+Despite the modest price, every component of this instrument is precisely constructed.
 The tuner key pegs are white jade.
 There is a Remo M1 drumhead as well.